ADDRESS Interview with Shaun Bird of Birdman The Welder.

 Define your craft in 3 sentences or less.
 We build a variety of things and work in several mediums, but our passion is furniture and our dedication is metal.
-You will rarely find ornamental elements in our work.
 We strive for clean, sharp, straight lines and create simple, modern, yet bold and unique pieces.

 Describe your creative process.
-Most of our projects are one-of-a-kind and custom.
+Most of our projects are custom, one-of-a-kind pieces.
 Our creative process usually starts with collaboration, as we work very closely with our clients during the design phase to reach their project goals.

 When it comes to the build, although we’ve been known to mix mediums from time to time, the passion our team has for metalworking is strong.
-Metal is something that appears to be difficult to work or manipulate and although the process usually starts with intense, sometimes savage processes like cutting, heating, hammering, it leads to a place of placidity with the sanding, blending and polishing processes.
-It’s seems weird to say, but working in such a cold, rigid medium can somehow feel warm and soft.
+Metal is something that appears to be difficult to work or manipulate and although the process usually starts with intense, sometimes savage processes like cutting, heating, hammering, it also leads to more mild processes like sanding, blending and polishing processes.
+It’s sounds weird to say it, but working in such a cold, rigid medium can somehow feel warm and soft.

 We usually build an entire project in house, but also love creating and working with other local makers and finishers.
 We pride ourselves on the ability to be a one-stop shop, but don’t shy away from reaching out to others in the community who specialize in their own crafts.